By David Hammond

 5 Specializing can make your career more fun and interesting

 In many cases, the best travel topic is one that resonates with your likes, interests, and life experience.

-Think of the foodie who writes about a destination's culinary specialties; the music lover writing about music festivals; or the bicycle enthusiast who writes about cycling tours.
+Think of the foodie who writes about a culinary specialty; the music lover writing about music festivals; or the bicycle enthusiast who writes about cycling tours.

 As a topic specialist, you’ll immerse yourself in your writing topic.
-You’ll spend time interviewing and interacting with others interested in your topic.
+You’ll spend time interviewing and interacting with others interested in your specialty.
 It will occupy your thoughts as you do research and write.
 So, make sure it’s a topic you like and will hold your interest over time.

 The more aligned you are with your specialty: